 1. Background and Acknowledgements 4

-2. Scope and Definit tions of SVAC Data Project 4
+2. Scope and Definitions of SVAC Data Project 4

-3. Definitions 5
+3 Definitions 5

-n
+J. Unit of Observation

+Conflicts

+Actors

+Sexual Violence

 4. Variables 7

-General Variables.
-8
+General Variables 8

-Sexual Violence Va ıriables 9
+Sexual Violence Variables 9

-(1) Prevalence 9
+(1) Prevalence

-(2) Form 11
+(2) Form

+Year Variables

-ct Years (conflictyear)
+(1) Active Conflict Years (conflictyear)

-(interim)
+(2) Interim Years (interim)

-(3) Post conflict y years (postc) 11
+(3) Post conflict years (postc) .11

-5. Sources and Data Collection Strategy 12
+5. Sources and Data Collection Strategy 11

-6. Data Reliability N Aeasures 12
+6. Data Reliability Measures 12

-7. Frequently Asked l Questions 13
+7. Frequently Asked Questions 13

+(1) Sources

-"Why does the pr oject limit sources to State Department, Amnesty International, and
+"Why does the project limit sources to State Department, Amnesty International, and

-Human Rights W atch?"
-13
+Human Rights Watch?"

-clude data from health surveys or other data projects focused on gende
+"Why not also include data from health surveys or other data projects focused on gender

-violence against v women?"
-13
+violence against women?"

+(2) Methodology

-keyword searches to quickly identify codeable information?"
+"Can coders use keyword searches to quickly identify codeable information?" .15

-t Manuscripts organized?"
-15
+"How are Conflict Manuscripts organized?" .15

-o if I find documented sexual violence by an actor not included in the ??"
-15
+"What should I do if I find documented sexual violence by an actor not included in the

+UCDP/PRIO data?" .15

-o if I find documented sexual violence by an active armed actor but the
+"What should I do if I find documented sexual violence by an active armed actor but the 1 F

-the dataset?"
+year is not part of the dataset?"

-all years of the conflict including the 5 years post-conflict, should cod

-s to the dataset?"
+add conflict-years to the dataset?"

-- exual Violence
+(3) Prevalence of Sexual Violence

-determine the magnitude of prevalence in the absence of a numerical
+"How do coders determine the magnitude of prevalence in the absence of a numerical 10

-umber of victims?"
+estimate of the number of victims?"
 16

 "Can I code data that describes sexual violence over a period of years.
-For example, a r eport
+For example, a rep

-ed conflict actor has kidnapped and sexually abused girls for the past t
+states that an armed conflict actor has kidnapped and sexually abused girls for the past tw

-l Violence
+decades."

+(4) Forms of Sexual Violence

-lers do if they find evidence of sexual violence that does not fit into th
+"What should coders do if they find evidence of sexual violence that does not fit into the 3

-e, sexual mutilation, sexual slavery, forced prostitution, forced pregnar
+categories of rape, sexual mutilation, sexual slavery, forced prostitution, forced pregnanc у,

-torced sterilizatio n/ abortion, or sexual torture?"
-16
+forced sterilization/ abortion, or sexual torture?"

-"How is sexual vi iolence that occurs post-mortem coded?"
-16
+"How is sexual violence that occurs post-mortem coded?"

-"Is it considered sexual torture when a victim is stripped naked and torture ed but the victim suffers no physical harm to his or her sexual organs?"
-"How are threats of rape coded?"
+"Is it considered sexual torture when a victim is stripped naked and tortured by ut the victim suffers no physical harm to his or her sexual organs?"
+16 "How are threats of rape coded?"
 (5) Changes in the updated dataset "Why are there fewer variables?"
 "Why are there different datasets available?"